prabhath/pdf_rag_lanchain/README.md

    - Read the PDF
    - Split the text into chunks
    - Create embeddings using DeepSeek
-   - Store them in a FAISS vector store
+   - Store them in a Chroma vector store
    - Allow you to ask questions about the PDF content

 ## Features